mkner/robo-time/docs/functions.rst

    converts angle in degrees to radians

-  :param  deg: input angle in degrees
+  :param  deg - input angle in degrees

   :return: angle in radians
   :rtype: float